Church GroupsHome / Church Life / Church Groups

 We have an active band of ringers who ring for Sunday services, weddings and other special occasions.

-Did you know: bells are the largest and loudest instrument in the world; and ringing is a good way of getting gentle physical exercise, see Bell Ringing for Fitness.
+Did you know: bells are the largest and loudest instrument in the world; and ringing is a good way of getting gentle physical exercise.

 In order to ensure that we continue to have enough ringers for services and regular practice, we welcome new ringers, including ‘lapsed’ ringers who haven’t rung for a while.
 Bell ringing is open to everyone with any level of fitness.
 Young ringers are welcome too, the only criteria being that they are capable of reaching the bell rope and handling the bell – typically 10 to 12 years old and upwards.
 And, of course, all tuition is free.